 Relive the romance of the major motion picture Nights in Rodanthe starring Richard Gere and Diane Lane, based on the bestselling novel by author Nicholas Sparks.
 Shot on location in the title Hatteras Island village of Rodanthe, you can now immerse yourself in the movie and visit the actual places on the Outer Banks of North Carolina seen in the film.
 Pictured is the real oceanfront cottage portrayed as the fictional Inn at Rodanthe.
-Your journey starts here, as the wild and wonderful beaches of the Cape Hatteras National Seashore beckon.
+Your romantic getaway here, as the wild and wonderful beaches of the Cape Hatteras National Seashore beckon.
 Discover what Hollywood found on Hatteras Island and step into the big screen Outer Banks for real.

 Beach House “Serendipity”:

 Called “The Inn at Rodanthe” in the movie.
 Diane Lane’s character (Adrienne) comes to the Inn to manage it while the owner goes out of town for several days.
 This house was used in filming all exterior “Inn” scenes.
 Work was done to change the look of the house before filming began.
 New windows, blue decorative shingles, a weathervane, a new sign, extra porches and railings, extra decking, and shrubbery were added.
 Richard Gere and Diane Lane spent many days here filming scenes.
 Several shots with the use of a helicopter were also filmed here.

 Pea Island National Wildlife Refuge – Cape Hatteras National Seashore:

 Located between Oregon Inlet and Rodanthe.
 The 6000-acre refuge is a haven for more than 360 species of birds.
 From spring to autumn, a large variety of wading, shore and upland birds can be seen.